Victims and Witnesses who have Mental Health Issues and/or Learning Disabilities - Prosecution Guidance

 - Health and Social Care Act 2008 - created a new integrated regulator, the Care Quality Commission, for health and adult social care, bringing together existing health and social regulators into one regulatory body, with powers to ensure safe and high quality services.

-Aide-memoire to assist prosecutors dealing with cases involving victims and witnesses who have mental health issues and/or learning disabilities
+Annex A: Aide-memoire to assist prosecutors dealing with cases involving victims and witnesses who have mental health issues and/or learning disabilities

 - Relationship between the Code and the policy